gtvb/Gabriel2233/README.md

-> When you don't create things, you become defined by your tastes rather than ability. your tastes only narrow & exclude people. so create
+> When you don't create things, you become defined by your tastes rather than ability. your tastes only narrow & exclude people. so create.